andygout/theatrebase_php/includes/misc/to_do.md

 - Production – producers (people) of two different companies co-producing the show (2015/p.146) – will cause duplicate error.

+- 'The JP Morgan Award for Emerging Directors Production' (2015/5/p.203) - how to display on production page?

 #### Optional sub-headers